-Management must base its evaluation of the effectiveness of the entity's internal control over financial reporting on a suitable, recognized control framework that is established by a body or group that has followed due-process procedures, including the broad distribution of the framework for public comment.
-The COSO Framework satisfies our criteria and may be used as an evaluation framework for purposes of management's annual internal control evaluation requirements (See appendix 2).
+Management must base its evaluation of the effectiveness of the entity's ICFR on a suitable, recognized control framework that is established by a body or group that has followed due-process procedures, including the broad distribution of the framework for public comment.
+The COSO Framework satisfies our criteria and may be used as an evaluation framework for purposes of management's annual internal control evaluation requirements (See appendix 2)

 While the Council does not mandate the use of a particular framework, COSO Framework is highly recommended.
 The use of standard measures that are publicly available will enhance the quality of the internal control report and will promote the comparability of the internal control reports of different companies.
-This guideline requires management's report to identify the evaluation framework used by management to assess the effectiveness of the entity's internal control over financial reporting.
+This guidance requires management's report to identify the evaluation framework used by management to assess the effectiveness of the entity's ICFR.

-Specifically, a suitable framework must: be free from bias; permit reasonably consistent qualitative and quantitative measurements of a entity's internal control; be sufficiently complete so that those relevant factors that would alter a conclusion about the effectiveness of a entity's internal controls are not omitted; and be relevant to an evaluation of internal control over financial reporting.
+Specifically, a suitable framework must: be free from bias; permit reasonably consistent qualitative and quantitative measurements of an entity's internal control; be sufficiently complete so that those relevant factors that would alter a conclusion about the effectiveness of an entity's internal controls are not omitted; and be relevant to an evaluation of ICFR.